Welcome to

 Let’s work together

-Interested in having me speak at your next event?
-Please submit the form below, and be as descriptive as possible.
-Please know I do charge a fee, which is flexible depending on the event and location.
-I will work with you to make it a win-win engagement.
+Interested in having me speak at your event?
+Submit the form below; be as descriptive as possible.
+I charge a fee, which is flexible depending on the event and location.
+I’ll work with you to make it a winning engagement.

 The DML Foundation Inc. is a 501(c)(3) organization run by my wife and me.
 We are self-funded, and the money is exclusively derived from our business endeavors.